This degree explores key societal, economic and environmental challenges and encourages you to engage with, explore and understand the world.

 Skills and experience

-Physical Geography field trips may include:
+Previous Physical Geography field trips have included:

 - New Zealand

-Human Geography field trips may include:
+Previous Human Geography field trips have included:

-You will have the opportunity to apply for expedition funding to enable you to conduct ambitious dissertation research anywhere in the world.
+You will have the opportunity to apply for Expedition funding to enable you to conduct ambitious dissertation research anywhere in the world.